 A diet rich in foods such as fruits, vegetables and other plant products like tea, helps rid our bodies of free radicals before they can damage our bodies.

 In recent years, there has been an abundance of research showing that long term drinking of green tea can protect our bodies from many forms of disease, including cancer, heart disease and high cholesterol.
+Green tea has also been shown to be an effective weight loss supplement as well as a natural way to help regulate insulin levels.
+More research is needed, but its very likely that as time goes on well find more and more health reasons for making green tea part of our everyday lives.

 Classifying Green Tea